Find Grad Schools

 4 Yearly Graduations

 University of South Alabama comes in at #20 on our list of the most popular colleges offering master's degrees in biological science.
 Roughly 14,200 attend the school each year.
-The average in-state tuition for full-time undergraduates is $8,256 per year, while in-state graduate students, on average, pay $8,226 per year.
-During the 2020-2021 academic year, 4 people received their master's degree in biological science from USA.
+The average in-state tuition for full-time undergraduates is $8,616 per year, while in-state graduate students, on average, pay $8,424 per year.
+During the most recent year for which we have data, 4 people received their master's degree in biological science from USA.
+Around 20% of these students were from an underrepresented racial-ethnic group, and 80% were women.

 Below are some popular majors that are similar to biological science that offer master’s degrees.